mSquared22/CS1632_Spring2023/schedule.md

 * Class 2: Midterm 2 review

-* Midterm 2 on GradeScope: December 8 (Thursday) 10:00 AM - December 10 (Saturday) 11:59 PM
+* Midterm 2 on GradeScope: April 21 (Friday) 8:00 AM - April 23 (Sunday) 11:59 PM
   * Check out the **[study guide](/study_guides/midterm_2_study_guide.md)**!
-  * Will be posted as link named "Midterm 2" at Thursday 10:00 AM.
+  * Will be posted as link named "Midterm 2" at Friday 8:00 AM.
   * You will choose a 3 hour span to complete exam within the above 3-day period.
   * Your 3 hours begin the moment you click on link and agree to the terms on the next screen.
   * Open book but individual work.